-These are no longer the days when shoppers would just look at simple product descriptions and photos of what you are selling and then click on it.
+Gone are the days when shoppers would just look at simple product descriptions and photos of what you are selling and then click on it.
 People want details.
-This juncture is where content marketing plays a crucial apart.
+This juncture is where content marketing plays a crucial role.
 Online shoppers don’t have much to go on when browsing through your products, so they need all the content they can gather.

-If you are not offering it, they will just move along to a merchant that does.
-There is nothing as a simple description when looking to generate leads and drive conversion is the informative content you can provide.
+If you are not offering valuable information, they will just move along to a merchant that does.
+Product descriptions are important, sure.
+But what will really generate leads and drive conversion is the informative content you can provide.
 Of course, images factor in, but most people will relate to a brand through its content.

 For example, selling camping tents through descriptions of hiking in the wild and campfire stories is more relatable to a potential buyer than a merchant who just posts the measurements.
 Content marketing is all about creativity and using language that resonates with your audience.
 But it’s also important to remember that content marketing is always evolving.

 Appreciation goes a long way when looking to attract new customers or retain the old ones.
 A study by Infosysin 2014 showed that 78% of consumers would return to a retailer if the offers target their interests.
 From the survey, it was clear that online shoppers prefer deals and promotions that cater to their needs.
 Some customers are even willing to shell out more cash if it means getting tailored services and products.
 Current technologies make it very easy for merchants to gather information and design promotional material that resonates with the interests of a particular customer.